International Trade Administration, DOC.

-Establishment of the Advisory Committee on Supply Chain Competitiveness and Solicitation of Nominations for Membership
+Notice of establishment of the Advisory Committee on Supply Chain Competitiveness and solicitation of nominations for membership.

 Pursuant to provisions under the Federal Advisory Committee Act, 5 U.S.C.
 App., the Under Secretary of Commerce for International Trade announces the establishment of the Advisory Committee on Supply Chain Competitiveness (the Committee) by the Secretary of Commerce.
 The Committee shall advise the Secretary regarding the development and administration of programs and policies to expand the competitiveness of U.S. supply chains, including programs and policies to expand U.S. exports of goods, services, and technology related to supply chain in accordance with applicable United States regulations.
 This notice also requests nominations for membership.